Cost & Financial Aid

 The net price of attending an institution is defined as a student’s total estimated cost of attendance minus the total amount of grants and scholarships received.

 To calculate your projected net cost of attending CSUN, visit our Net Price Calculator.

 Here are some key dates and deadlines for your financial aid and scholarship application processes.

-February - Create a WebGrants for Students (WG4S) Account & Confirm Attendance
+February - Create a WebGrants for Students (WG4S) account and confirm attendance.

-March 2 - Priority Filing Deadline for FAFSA or CADAA for California
+April 2 - 2024-2025 priority consideration filing deadline for FAFSA or CADAA for California.

 CSUN Student Financial Services consists of University Cash Services, Student Accounting and Financial and Tax Services.